modernAlcibiades/blog-for-stories/tg/2021-07-08-tg-00-transmigration.md

  ---

-That is how he found the transmigrator Xu Chen found himself in the body of Chen Xu.
+That is how the transmigrator Xu Chen found himself in the body of Chen Xu.

 [Contents](/blog-for-stories/tg/index){: .btn} [Next](/blog-for-stories/404){: .btn}